540co/jukebox-api/README.md

 #### Creating a DB for the application to connect to (optional)

 This step is optional if you already have the database created.
 This assumes that you've only installed `db-migrate` locally from the `npm install` above.
-If you need further guidance on `db-migrated` [go here](https://db-migrate.readthedocs.io/en/latest/)
+If you need further guidance on `db-migrate` [go here](https://db-migrate.readthedocs.io/en/latest/)

 ```
 docker-compose run app ./node_modules/db-migrate/bin/db-migrate db:create mydb